Nabeel-javaid/report/README.md

 Addressing these systemic risks is vital for the sustained resilience and achievement of the Taiko project.

 ## Technical Risks
 **Smart Contract Vulnerabilities:** Bugs or logical errors in the smart contracts can lead to loss of funds, unauthorized access, or unintended behavior.

-**Scalability Concerns:** As transaction volumes grow, the platform must scale without compromising performance or security.
-- **Economic Threats to BCR:** The security of the Based Contestable Rollup, which relies on economic incentives, could be undermined by attackers.
-They might manipulate these incentives, causing issues like erroneous contestations or delays in block confirmations.

-- **Reliance on External Entities:** The operation and security of Taiko depend on external sources like Ethereum L1 and Trusted Execution Environments (TEEs), including Intel SGX.
-Any vulnerabilities or failures in these systems could adversely affect Taiko's functionality and security.

-- **Risks of Governance Takeover:** Although decentralized governance is designed to equalize decision-making, there's a potential for governance attacks.
-Such attacks could lead to a few entities gaining undue influence, possibly making decisions that endanger the system's security or divert it from its original purpose.

-Addressing these systemic risks is vital for the sustained resilience and achievement of the Taiko project.

-## Technical Risks
-**Smart Contract Vulnerabilities:** Bugs or logical errors in the smart contracts can lead to loss of funds, unauthorized access, or unintended behavior.